 To schedule this 1.5 hour training for your place of work, social group, or neighborhood, contact Chelsea McGuire at 920-436-8888 or email@example.com.

 The Brown County Coalition for Suicide Prevention is comprised of individuals and organizations committed to the prevention of suicide, including:

 You can support suicide prevention efforts in Brown County by making a donation to the Coalition for Suicide Prevention, primarily to cover the cost of QPR training and materials.
-Bellin Foundation serves as the fiscal agent for the Coalition.
-All checks can be made payable to 'Brown County Suicide Prevention Program Fund' and mailed to the Bellin Foundation at 740 S Van Buren St, Green Bay, WI 54301.
+The Bellin Health Foundation serves as the fiscal agent for the Coalition.
+All checks can be made payable to 'Brown County Suicide Prevention Program Fund' and mailed to: Bellin Health Foundation, 744 S Webster St, Green Bay, WI 54301.
 Your support is greatly appreciated!